-The PCC and Decree-Law No. 111/2012, of 23 May 2012, provide for a special legal framework for public-private partnerships.
+The PCC and Decree-Law No. 111/2012, dated 23 May 2012, provide a special legal framework for public-private partnerships.
 The private sector partner has to be competitively tendered and duly advertised.
-Only reasons related to public interest (as well as those mentioned in Section III.ii, supra) may justify adoption of a direct award procedure.
+Only reasons related to public interest (as well as those mentioned in Section III.ii) may justify the adoption of a direct award procedure.

 Special rules are set forth for special utilities sectors.
-JV companies may be deemed contracting entities provided they are incorporated exclusively by utilities referred to in Clause 7/1 of the PCC or comply with the requirements set forth in Section III.i, supra.
+Joint venture companies may be deemed contracting entities provided they are incorporated exclusively by utilities referred to in Clause 7/1 of the PCC or comply with the requirements set forth in Section III.i.